AG7GN/images/README-archive-20200901.md

 Also, be aware that if a menu, like the __Hamradio__ menu, has too many enabled items in it such that the menu grows beyond the vertical dimensions of the screen, those items at the end of the list won't appear in the menu.

-FYI: If you make changes (other than it's placement/order in the menu) to a particular menu item, a new desktop file will be created in `/home/pi/.local/share/applications` and that file will be used to populate the menu even if there is a `.desktop` file with the same name in the default location `/usr/local/share/applications`.
+FYI: If you make changes (other than it's placement in the menu) to a particular menu item, a new desktop file will be created in `/home/pi/.local/share/applications` and that file will be used to populate the menu even if there is a `.desktop` file with the same name in the default location `/usr/local/share/applications`.

 1. Click __Raspberry > Preferences > Main Menu Editor__.